martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/How to record electric guitar using a Steinberg UR12 and Cubase AI.md

   - /how-to-record-electric-guitar-using-steinberg-ur12-cubase-ai/
 ---

-# How to record electric guitar using a Steinberg UR12 and Cubase AI

 * A quick guide to recording guitar through a Steinberg UR12 in the Cubase AI DAW.
 I produced this to help other people, and to remind myself in case I ever forget, because the Cubase software is not very intuitive.*

 I’ll assume that you’ve plugged and installed in the Steinberg, installed the Cubase AI Software, and opened up Cubase AI.